My Journey to You (云之羽)

 - Yang Xiao (杨骁) as Hanya Er

-In episode 5, it was mentioned by Hanya Si and Yun Wei Shan that for the past 20 years, anyone who sneaked into the Gong residence has gone missing without a trace, except for Yun Que.
+It was mentioned by Hanya Si and Yun Wei Shan, in episode 5, that for the past 20 years, anyone who sneaked into the Gong residence has gone missing without a trace, except for Yun Que.
 Only one person, known as Wu Ming (which means “anonymous”), succeeded in sneaking into the Gong family 22 years ago and delivered a secret letter back to Wufeng.
 The letter stated that the next bride selection would be in 20 years—the same bride selection that Yun Wei Shan is entering.
 Hanya Si hopes that Yun Wei Shan will be motivated to complete her mission for freedom and revenge against her sister simultaneously.

 In Episode 24, Shangguan Qian mentioned that she had once attempted to poison Dianzhu, the individual who had recruited her into Wufeng.
 Her assassination attempt on Dianzhu took place two years prior, and coincidentally, it coincided with the Chief of Wufeng canceling a scheduled Wufeng meeting.
 This coincidence led Shangguan Qian to believe that Dianzhu and the Chief of Wufeng might be the same person.